kchen29/p1shell/README.md

 * void run_commands(char ***arrr);
    * input: the array of arrays of strings based on number of commands, and number of spaces in each
    * wrapper for run_command

+* main()
+   * Runs an infinite while loop that takes user's input and runs each line they type